marcosacj/magos/README.md

 ## Introduction

-This project implements the programming project MAGOS, which is composed of some subprojects: Canvas, Maze, Render, Solver.
+This project implements the programming project MAGOS, which is composed of some subprojects:
+Canvas, Maze, Render, Builder, Solver.

 ## Structure